biosails/pheniqs/docs/quickstart.md

 Pheniqs can arbitrarily manipulate reads from either [SAM, BAM and CRAM](glossary.html#htslib) or [FASTQ](glossary.html#fastq).
 It can even operate on different read segments in different formats at the same time or interact with segments that are either [interleaved](glossary.html#interleaved_file_layout) into a single file or [split](glossary.html#split_file_layout) over many.
 Using the intuitive addressing syntax you can classify reads by standard Illumina sample barcodes, multiple combinatorial cellular barcodes and molecular index tags in arbitrary locations along the read, all without pre or post processing the data.

-# Read Layout Manipulation

-Read manipulation is achieved with the `transform` directive by means of [tokenization](manual.html#tokenization) with the `token` directive and [construction](manual.html#segment-assembly) with the `knit` directive.

-In the tokenization step Pheniqs consults a token pattern to extract a token from an [input segment](glossary.html#input_segment).
-If the segments of the barcode you are extracting can be found as one continuous sequence in a read segment you only need to specify a list of tokens and Pheniqs will assume that each token represents a segment.

-If, however, you are trying to construct the barcode segments from multiple, non continuous, tokens or need to reverse complement the sequence to match against your expected barcodes you have one more step.
-The optional [knit](manual.html#transform-pattern) directive references the tokens to construct a new segment.
-If the `knit` directive is omitted from `transform`, each token is assumed to declare a single segment.

-The same `transform` directive can be used to construct [output](glossary.html#output_segment) read segments, when declared in the `template` section, or a segmented sequence that will be used by a barcode decoder when declared inside the decoder.

 # Declaring Input

 In this example we consider three files that contain synchronized segments from an Illumina MiSeq instrument.
 Pheniqs will construct the input [read](glossary.html#read) by reading one [segment](glossary.html#segment) from each input file.
 Relative input and output file paths are resolved against the working directory which defaults to where you execute Pheniqs.
 You may optionally specify the `base input url` and `base output url` directives to make the configuration file more portable.